octet-stream/form-data-encoder/readme.md

 ##### `constructor(form[, boundary]) -> {Encoder}`

-  - **{FormDataLike}** form - A FormData object to encode.
+  - **{FormDataLike}** form - FormData object to encode.
 This object must be a spec-compatible FormData implementation.
   - **{string}** boundary - An optional boundary string that will be used by the encoder.
 If there's no boundary string is present, Encoder will generate it automatically.

 Creates a multipart/form-data encoder.